What Do Medical Negligence Solicitors Do When Negotiating a Compensation Claim?

 All this effort allows your solicitor to build a good picture of what happened and gather strong evidence to prove that medical negligence took place.

-How do medical negligence solicitors make the legal claim?
+How do medical lawyers make the legal claim?

 Once the case is established, your medical negligence solicitor will send an official “Letter of Claim” to the person you are suing.
 That person will be the relevant NHS Trust (if the negligence occurred in an NHS hospital) or the clinician himself (if the negligent treatment was provided by a GP, dentist or private clinician.)